Redsmith/Redsmith/README.md

 - 👀 I’m interested in ... developmental project of each kind
 - 🌱 I’m currently learning ... python,kotlin and webdevelopment
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...@bismark09 on telegram
-- 😄 Pronouns: ...@bismark09 on telegram
+- 😄 Pronouns: ... admin Redsmith
 - ⚡ Fun fact: ...
 I'd like to be a proffecianal developer.

 <!---